-The AASL e-Academy offers a variety of four-week courses designed to create leaders.
+AASL eAcademy offers a variety of online courses designed to create leaders.
 All courses are asynchronous, Moodle-based courses developed with the busy professional in mind.
-Participants will receive 12 hours of learning and collaboration from experts on a particular subject.
-After completing the course’s culminating project, all participants will receive a certificate which can be used to apply for continuing education credits through their school district.
+Participants receive 9-12 hours of learning and collaboration from experts on a particular subject.
+After successfully completing the course, participants can request a certificate which can be used to apply for continuing education credits through their school district.

 Design for Understanding Meets the 21st Century School Librarian